Creighton Players to Watch Against Princeton - Sweet 16

 - Location: Louisville, Kentucky

-Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!
+Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!

 Creighton's Last Game

-On Sunday, in its most recent game, Creighton defeated Baylor 85-76.
-With 30 points, Ryan Nembhard was its leading scorer.
+In its most recent game, Creighton beat Baylor on Sunday, 85-76.
+Its top scorer was Ryan Nembhard with 30 points.

 |Name